Safety ' What to do if'

 If something is on your mind or you are struggling with the festival environment, you can visit:

-The AIR Hubs across our campsites at Leeds Festival.
-These are staffed by volunteers from local community groups and charities including People Matters, Age UK, Andy’s Man Club, Oxfam, S-Safe, Festival Angel & Hotbox.
+The AIR Hubs are across our campsites at Rockstar Energy presents Leeds Festival.
+These are staffed by volunteers from local community groups and charities including Festival Angels, Age UK, Andy’s Man Club, S-Safe & Leeds South and East Foodbank.

-Egalitarian & Festival Angels (24hrs) – Based in the Village – check in and chill
+Festival Angels (24hrs) – Based in the Village.

 You can also visit a Welfare tent for confidential chats and chillout time: